-Fantasy Football Week 3 waiver wire: Add Chris Carson but J.J.
+Fantasy Football Week 3 Waiver Wire: Add Chris Carson, but J.J.
 Nelson, Jack Doyle should also be priorities to pick up

 Chris Carson will be popular this week, but he's not the only player to add off the waiver wire.
 Jamey Eisenberg points out other guys like Trevor Siemian, Chris Thompson, Marvin Jones and Jack Doyle as players to help improve your roster.